ringcentral-tutorials/ringcentral-embeddable-demos/docs/salesforce_lightning_more/index.md

 Extending the RingCentral Web Widget in Salesforce Lightning.

-Here is a step by step tutorial for you to create a simple RingCentral to Salesforce integration.
+Here is a step-by-step tutorial for you to create a simple RingCentral to Salesforce integration.
 So whenever there is an incoming call, the caller's contact page in SalesForce will be popped up.
-It would also pop up a google search of some sort providing additional information about the person calling.
+It would also pop up a Google or LinkedIn Search to provid additional information about the person calling.

 Believe it or not, you can do it in 10 minutes.
 Let's start!